kalxas/rasdaman/doc/main/05_geo-services-guide.rst

     to flip it before importing to rasdaman, e.g. with ``cdo invertlat input.grib output.grib``.

+* ``subtype`` - Specify a slicer subtype.
+Currently only ``"sentinel2"`` is supported as a value, valid in combination with ``"type": "gdal"``.
+When present in the ingredients, instead of opening files to be imported with GDAL in order to read needed metadata such as CRS and geo bbox, this will be done by reading the ``MTD_TL.xml`` file present in the SAFE container that contains the file to be imported.
+This can be much faster compared to reading the metadata from JPEG 2000 files with GDAL.
+Note that this only works with file paths on the filesystem in extracted SAFE directories.

 * ``pixelIsPoint`` - Only valid if ``type`` is ``netcdf`` or ``grib``.
   In some cases, by convention in the input files, the coordinates are set in the middle of grid pixels, hence, set to ``true`` to extend the